geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-10/meeting-transcript.md

 Unless you have 16 gigs of RAM.
 If you have 16 gigs of RAM, I don't know.
 But if you have 32 or even 24, it should be fine.
-You can use a tiny box, but you've got to fix the RAM leak.
+You can use a TinyBox, but you've got to fix the RAM leak.
 Wow, that's not many gigs.
 Oh, then just do it.
 You don't do all the layers.